-The sentiments of Raksha Bandhan make it a jubilant time, and fun to share.
-It is usual to give cards, sweets, flowers, or small presents.
+The sentiments of Raksha Bandhan make it a jubilant time.
+It is common to give cards, sweets, flowers, or small presents to family and friends.
 You could even throw a theme party for Raksha Bandhan.
-Choose traditional Indian music special to the occasion and encourage your guests to try the Bun Chun Chali dance, and dress in traditional Indian clothing.
+Choose traditional Indian music special to the occasion, dress in traditional Indian clothing, and encourage your guests to try the Bun Thun Chali dance.

-As with all festivals, Rhaki is celebrated with food, both savory and sweet.
+As with all festivals, Raksha Bandhan is celebrated with food, both savory and sweet, similar to food during Diwali.
 There are many traditional dishes, and each family has its own favorites.
 Confectionary, which contains nuts and aromatic spices, can be cooked at home and makes an appreciated gift.
-You might like to try out recipes yourself.
+You might like to try out some of the recipes.

 No festival would be complete without colorful flowers.
 They are used to decorate the house and send as gifts.
-Homemade flowers, constructed from bright tissue paper, are considered just as pleasing as fresh ones.
+Homemade flowers, constructed from bright tissue paper also brighten up a home with vibrant colors.

 Celebrate Loving Bonds